atlas-bi/website/src/docs/library/etl/index.md

 ---
-title: Setup
+title: Setup | Learn about the Atlas Library ETL, how it works, and the supplementary ETL's used to gather report metadata
 tags: Library
-description: Learn about the Atlas Library ETL, how it works, and the supplementary ETL's used to gather report metadata.
+description: ETL Setup.
+The Atlas ETL's are used to collect metadata from a variety of sources and merge it into a common database.
+There are several ETLs - LDAP Loads user information from an LDAP server.
+Sqlize Crystal Reports ETL to extract sql queries from Crystal Reports.
+Tableau Metadata ETL to extract Tableau metadata, sql queries and run data.
+PowerBI Metadata ETL to extract PowerBI metadata and run data.
+Report Metadata Collects metadata from over five different reporting tools.
+Report Run Data Collects run data from various reporting tools.
+Solr Search ETL to keep the search results fresh.
 keywords: atlas, atlas library, unified report library, data governance, database, etl, deploy, install, publish
 layout: docs_library.njk
 date: Last Modified